-Pursuant to the Higher Education Opportunity Act of 2008, the College has enacted a Missing Student Notification Policy and Official Notification Procedures that applies to Resident Students (students who reside in campus housing).
-If a member of the Northeastern Junior College community has reason to believe a resident student is missing, he or she should immediately notify the Sterling Police Department at (970) 522-3512.
-When a resident student is reported missing, the Vice President of Student Services will initiate an investigation to determine the validity of the report and determine if the resident student is missing.
+Pursuant to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 2008, the College has enacted the Missing Student Notification Policy and Notification Procedures Statement, which apply to Resident Students (students who reside in campus housing).
+If a member of the Northeastern Junior College community has reason to believe a resident student is missing, he or she must immediately notify the Coordinator of Campus Safety and Security at 970-521-6683.
+If you are unable to make contact with him, then the Vice President of Student Services or the Director of Residence Life must be notified at 970-521-6655.
+If you believe there is an immediate threat to someone's life, call 911.
+Sterling Police Department will be notified by the above mentioned school authorities within 24 hours of determination that the student is missing, and should also be called if you are unable to make contact with them to report such an incident by calling 911 or 970-522-3512.